Use canvas templates

 | Blank canvas | The structure should emerge during the work. | The team repeats this workflow often. |

-For the full format comparison, see Page canvases and freeform whiteboards.
+For the full format comparison, see Freeform whiteboards and page canvases.

 Create a canvas from a template

-Open the template picker from the canvas creation flow, choose the template that best matches the job, and create a new canvas from it.
-ALLO copies the template into a new editable canvas, so changes in the new canvas do not rewrite the original template.
+Open New Canvas, choose Freeform canvas or Page canvas, then choose the template that best matches the job and create a new canvas from it.
+ALLO copies that format's template into a new editable canvas, so changes in the new canvas do not rewrite the original template.

 After the canvas opens: